pyamg/pyamg-examples/readme.md

 [demo.py --matrix 2](./solver_diagnostics/demo.py)

-AMG has a range of parameter choices; selecting the optimal combination can be challenging yet can lead to significant improvements in convergences.
+AMG has a range of parameter choices; selecting the optimal combination can be challenging yet can lead to significant improvements in convergence.
 This example highlights a "solver diagnostics" function that makes finding good parameter choices a bit easier.
 A brute force search is applied, and depending on the matrix characteristics (e.g., symmetry and definiteness), 60-120 different solvers are